-Zheng et al.~\cite{zheng2020overview} described the challenges of developing smart contracts in the whole life cycle, including creation challenges, deployment challenges, execution challenges, and completion challenges.
+Zheng et al.~\citep{zheng2020overview} described the challenges of developing smart contracts in the whole life cycle, including creation challenges, deployment challenges, execution challenges, and completion challenges.
 Their work not only focused on the Ethereum platform, but is also more narrow in other ways.
 Thus, they also analysed some differences between six smart contract platforms.
-Another work~\cite{zheng2018blockchain} discussed the challenges of the blockchain system, and the opportunities of blockchain technology.
+Another work~\citep{zheng2018blockchain} discussed the challenges of the blockchain system, and the opportunities of blockchain technology.
 For the challenge, they mainly focused on the architecture of blockchain and consensus algorithms.
 For the opportunities, they introduced the applications of blockchain, e.g., IoT, Finance.
-Reyna et al. ~\cite{reyna2018blockchain} investigated the challenges of applying blockchain technology to the IoT to increase the security and reliability.
-Mohanta~\cite{mohanta2018overview} introduced seven uses cases for smart contracts, including supply chain, IoT, and healthcare systems.
-Many empirical studies also focus on the performance of smart contract tools~\cite{perez2019smart, parizi2018empirical}, programming languages~\cite{harz2018towards, schrans2018writing, parizi2018smart}, ecosystem~\cite{kiffer2018analyzing, he2019characterizing, hegedHus2019towards}, permissions~\cite{vukolic2017rethinking}, design patterns~\cite{bartoletti2017empirical}, life cycle~\cite{di2019mayflies}, call relations~\citep{bistarelli2019analysis}.
+Reyna et al. ~\citep{reyna2018blockchain} investigated the challenges of applying blockchain technology to the IoT to increase the security and reliability.
+Mohanta~\citep{mohanta2018overview} introduced seven uses cases for smart contracts, including supply chain, IoT, and healthcare systems.
+Many empirical studies also focus on the performance of smart contract tools~\citep{perez2019smart, parizi2018empirical}, programming languages~\citep{harz2018towards, schrans2018writing, parizi2018smart}, ecosystem~\citep{kiffer2018analyzing, he2019characterizing, hegedHus2019towards}, permissions~\citep{vukolic2017rethinking}, design patterns~\citep{bartoletti2017empirical}, life cycle~\citep{di2019mayflies}, call relations~\citep{bistarelli2019analysis}.
 Durieux et al.~\citep{durieux2020empirical} presented an empirical study of 9 state-of-art smart contract vulnerability analysis tools.
 To evaluate the tools, they use two datasets, i.e., a small-scale dataset consists of 69 vulnerable smart contracts and a large-scale dataset with all verified smart contracts (47, 518 contracts) on Etherscan.
 They found that only 42\% of vulnerable smart contracts in small-scale dataset can be detected by all the 9 tools.
 About 97\% of smart contracts are labeled as vulnerable by at least one tool.
 According to their analysis result, Mythril~\citep{Mythril} has the highest accuracy (27\%) in detecting smart contract vulnerabilities.

-In this paper, we summarized the key \emph{maintenance} issues and current maintenance methods for smart contracts as evidence from our literature review.
-There may have been some similar findings with prior works that focus on investigating development challenges.
-Ours is however the most comprehensive work that exclusively focuses on smart contract maintenance.
-As the Ethereum ecosystem is a fast-evolving this might also lead to the different findings from prior studies.
-For example, Zhou et al.~\cite{zou2019smart} mention that smart contract developers lack tools to ensure security.
-However, there have been many tools for such security analysis published in recent years.
-Our results show that although there are many tools, most of them are not user friendly and are not used in practice.